Fact checked

 Service Animals Are Protected Under the ADA

 Service animals are usually needed more frequently as they help the owner with physical tasks.
 Therefore, they are offered legal protections through the Americans with Disabilities Act (ADA) that emotional support animals do not get.
 You can take a psychiatric service dog almost anywhere you go, and they cannot legally be denied access.
 On the other hand, an emotional support animal doesn't share the same legal protections.
-It's important to understand that if you have an emotional support animal, they may not be allowed into all areas that a service animal will even with an ESA letter.
+It's important to understand that if you have an emotional support animal, they may not be allowed into all areas that a service animal even with an ESA letter.
 Legal protection of an emotional support animal is limited to housing and air travel.
 However, there may be businesses that will allow you to bring your emotional support animal inside, so you'll have to check with them beforehand.

 Service Animal Requirements